DDI-TU-Dresden/thonny-wiki/MicroPython.rst

 MicroPython support in Thonny
 =============================
 Since 3.0.0b1 Thonny has basic MicroPython support built-in.
-In addition to this, there are several plug-ins which add more complete support for specific devices, depend on this plug-in:
+In addition to this, there are several plug-ins which add more complete support for specific devices:

 * `thonny-circuitpython <https://bitbucket.org/plas/thonny-circuitpython/>`_
 * `thonny-esp <https://bitbucket.org/plas/thonny-esp/>`_